 “Team Zephyr rescued my left half.
 The last frames show them accelerating above light-speed with tentacles in slow pursuit.”

 “They escaped with my confession.”
 Enormous weight lifted from her shoulders.
-“Everyone knows what happened, and knows the Hurricane’s weakness to short-range communication.
+“Everyone knows the Hurricane’s weakness to short-range communication.
 Earth is surely safe with Bunjiro, Charlie, Daisuke, and Princess Lucia.
 I would trust no one else.”

 “I’m glad you’re in good spirits, but my engines are offline.
 I doubt we can escape in this condition.”